 Project Organisation

 The project team will be made up of three people - Joey, Tyler, and Sanjay, with Joey as the team leader.
 A fourth member, Isaac, was present for the first two iterations but has left the team.
-All members have some programming experience, and will be working on the development of the back-end and front-end of the system, with Joey prioritising the back-end and Tyler and Sanjay prioritising the front-end.
-These roles were assigned based on experience and request.
-The team will be using a Discord server to communicate and hold weekly team and oversight meetings, with Isaac being the scribe.
+Joey is the team leader.
+All members have some programming experience, and will be working on the development of the back-end and front-end of the system, with Joey being most experienced with technologies for the back-end and Tyler and Sanjay being most experienced with technologies for the front-end.
+The team will be using a Discord server to communicate and hold weekly team and oversight meetings, with Joey recording each meeting.

 Project Practices & Measurements

-The project will by utilising iterative development, with one or two week cycles depending on the complexity of the tasks.
-The progress on tasks will be monitored by regularly checking Git commits, as well as having meetings mid-way through and regular text communication to ensure everyone is on the right track.
-At the end of the iteration, the progress will be assessed by testing the implementation of features to ensure they are correct, complete, and bug-free.
+The project will by utilising iterative development, with each iteration being two weeks.
+The progress on tasks will be monitored by checking Git commits, as well as having meetings mid-way through each iteration, and regular text communication to ensure everyone is on the right track.
+At the end of each iteration, the progress will be assessed by testing the implementation of features to ensure they are correct, complete, and bug-free.
 If all 3 are checked, the iteration task will be marked as properly completed.
 If not, the next iteration plan will be written to include fixing any problems.

 Deployment

-The back-end will be deployed onto the server by using a synced Git repository.
-Once code updates are made, they can be pushed to the repo, and then pulled onto the server once there are no conflicts.
-As the site will be made using Python, there is no compilation required, so it’s as simple as pulling the new .py files and restarting the server.
+The back-end will be deployed onto the server by pulling from a Git repository, creating a Python virtual environment, and installing the required dependencies through pip.
+Once code updates are made, they can be pushed to the repo, and then pulled onto the server.
+As the site will be made using Python, there is no compilation required, so it’s as simple as pulling the new .py files, updating the dependencies if required, and restarting the server.

 The front-end will be deployed by compiling the application into an APK file so it can be installed on Android devices, followed by uploading the APK to the Google Play store.
 Updates will be done by using the Google Play Developer Publishing API in order to push and release new versions of the app to the store easily.